sudaraka/learn-celery/README.md

     . .env/bin/activate
     pip install -r requirements.txt

+Optionally, install `supervisord` and `redis` globally via system package manager.

+__Note:__ Do NOT install `supervisord` via `pip` as we are using  Python 3 which is not compatible with supervisord.

-## Usage: simple task
+## Usage

-Run Celery worker in one terminal (make sure Redis is running)

-    celery worker -A src.tasks.worker.celery
+Start `supervisord` using the etc/supervisord.conf, this will start:

+    1. Flask web server.
+    2. Celery worker
+    3. Python SMTP debugging daemon

+Run `redis` instance on the default port.

+### Simple task

+With `supervisord` running, start monitoring Celery output in one terminal...

+    supervisorctl tail -f celery

-Run following for test
+...run following for test

     python
     >>> from src.tasks import add